She Flew to San Diego to Visit Her Troubled Boyfriend—and Vanished

 Cheryl Walker said that her daughter, Lateche Norris, flew to San Diego to be with her boyfriend, Joey Smith, who was struggling with addiction.

 “My daughter followed a troubled man out here that she loves,” Walker, who lives in Indiana, wrote in a Nov.
-27 Facebook post detailing the saga.
+27 Facebook post three days after landing in San Diego to search for her daughter.

-Walker said she lost contact with her daughter in early November, and the young woman hasn’t been seen since Nov.
+Walker said she lost contact with Lateche in early November, and the young woman hasn’t been seen since Nov.
 4, when she was spotted outside a San Diego convenience store.

 The concerned mom said she last spoke with her daughter on Nov.
 5, when Lateche called from a stranger’s phone and told her she had gotten into a heated dispute “for hours” with her boyfriend the night before.

 Since then, Walker has made desperate calls to her daughter’s boyfriend—but the calls haven’t been returned, KNSD reported.
-Walker reported to the San Diego Police Department that her daughter was missing days later on Nov.
-9 and departed with a one-way ticket to San Diego with her husband and Lateche’s dad to look for her daughter.
+Walker reported to the San Diego Police Department that her daughter was missing on Nov.
+9. She later departed with a one-way ticket to San Diego with her husband and Lateche’s dad to look for her daughter.

 Her anxieties have deepened because the young couple has struggled with domestic violence in the past, she said.